 Panels on writing and research, and workshops on publication, PhD programs, and job applications provide a valuable overview of the graduate study world.
 The Bread Loaf Acting Ensemble brings texts to life in classes, and students can explore the tri-cultural environment and enjoy field trips to the open-air Santa Fe opera, the Georgia O’Keeffe Museum, Tent Rocks and Bandelier National Monuments, and the Museum of Indian Arts and Culture, among other sites.

-At all Bread Loaf locations, most students live and eat on campus.
-All students have access to the Middlebury College library system, as well as the library of the host campus.
+At all Bread Loaf locations, most students live on campus.
 The majority of rooms on the U.S. campuses are doubles, and Lincoln College provides singles with en suite bathrooms.
 Bread Loaf is family friendly, but students who bring families to a U.S. campus or who wish to live off campus at any site must make their own arrangements.
 Some family housing is available at Lincoln College.
+All students have access to the Middlebury College library system, as well as the library of the host campus.